kaizendesu/linux-internals-simplified/process/process.md

 more than once.
 Following that, _mmap_ is used to create five mappings from /lib64/libc.so.6, where the purpose of two read-only mappings is unclear.

-Although the purpose some of these mappings are unknown, they are very reminiscent of the mappings we saw in the address\_space notes.
+Although the purpose of some of these mappings are unknown, they are very reminiscent of the mappings we saw in the address\_space notes.
 Perhaps they will only be clear after examining the internals of the linker /lib64/ld-linux-x86-64.so.2.